Neural Image Compression and Explanation: The NICE Framework

 \subsubsection{The Hard Concrete Gradient Estimator}

-Existing gradient estimators for this kind of binary latent variable models include REINFORCE~\cite{reinforce92}, Gumble-Softmax~\cite{gumbel-softmax17,concrete17}, REBAR~\cite{rebar17}, RELAX~\cite{relax18} and the hard concrete estimator~\cite{Louizos2017}, among which the hard concrete estimator is the one that is easy to implement and demonstrates superior performance in our experiments.
-We therefore resort to this gradient estimator to optimize Eq.~(\ref{eq:loss_1}).
+Fortunately, this kind of binary latent variable models has been investigated extensively in the literature.
+There exist a numerous of gradient estimators to this problem, including REINFORCE~\cite{reinforce92}, Gumble-Softmax~\cite{gumbel-softmax17,concrete17}, REBAR~\cite{rebar17}, RELAX~\cite{relax18} and the hard concrete estimator~\cite{Louizos2017}, among which the hard concrete estimator is the one that is easy to implement and demonstrates superior performance in our experiments.
+We therefore resort to this gradient estimator to optimize~(\ref{eq:loss_1}).
 Specifically, the hard concrete gradient estimator employs a reparameterization trick to approximate the original optimization problem of~(\ref{eq:loss_1}) by a close surrogate loss function